sdbs-uni-p/ke_validator/README.md

 ## How to run ?

 The project launch is in two parts: build and start.<br>
-Make image again as perl script is moved to docker container

 Library documentation to read json in perl<br>
 https://metacpan.org/dist/JSON-Parse/view/lib/JSON/Parse.pod